of Discs: 1

 Jon Ted Wynne Review:

 There is no question that ORCHESTRA OF EXILES is an important film.
 It is beautifully made with enviable technical finesse, always a necessity when classical music features in the soundtrack.
-Writer/ producer/ director Josh Aronson clearly had a vision and a passion for making this film and the results are highly satisfying, highly recommended.
+Write/producer/director Josh Aronson clearly had a vision and a passion for making this film and the results are highly satisfying, highly recommended.

 For this reviewer, however, there is another element that the film neglects and while it is perhaps unfair to impose this perspective, it is worth mentioning, perhaps as inspiration for another, related film.